wur-bioinformatics/introduction-to-bioinformatics/week5.md

 Gene content in some representative species.
 From: Greg Gibson, A Primer of Genome Science, 3rd ed.
 :::

-With the rapid evolution of sequencing technology, our understanding of genomes and their content has grown as well.
-We now know that genomes vary greatly in terms of size, chromosome numbers, and ploidy ({numref}`w5f3`), as well as gene content ({numref}`w5f4`).
-Genome sizes range from 100kb in bacteria to more than 100Gb (Giga basepairs) in plants.
 Humans have a genome size of 3.2Gb.
 Not only the genome size varies greatly, in eukaryotes the number of chromosomes and chromosomal copies (ploidy) do too.
 Chromosome numbers range from 4 in fruitfly (_Drosophila_) to 23 in human to 50 in goldfish and 100+ in some ferns.
 Similarly, ploidy ranges from haploid (single set of chromosome(s), ploidy of N) and diploid (two copies, ploidy of 2N) to polyploid (more than 3 copies), with at the extreme end ferns with ploidy levels of over 100.